razorpay/react-native-razorpay/README.md

 If the above command doesn't work for you (installation), try [these steps from wiki][wiki].

-### Additional Steps for Linking iOS SDK

-React Native creates static library for each plugin / library / framework / native module being used.

-Due to some limitation on the way Xcode links static and dynamic libraries / frameworks to projects, we require some additional steps to be followed to link our iOS SDK to the React Native project.

-You can skip steps 1, 2 and 3 if you used `npm`.

-1. Download [Razorpay's iOS SDK from here][ios-docs] and unzip it.
-2. Delete the `.framework` file from `path/to/your/project/node_modules/react-native-razorpay/ios`.
-3. Copy the `.framework` file obtained in step 1 to `path/to/your/project/node_modules/react-native-razorpay/ios`.
-4. Open `path/to/your/project/ios/<your_project>.xcworkspace` or
-`path/to/your/project/ios/<your_project>.xcodeproj`
-5. Also link the `.framework` file **_directly_ to your project** in Xcode.
-You can do this by simply dragging-and-dropping the `.framework` file into Xcode under directory named `your_project`.
-Check the `Copy items if needed` box and select your project target from the list below.
-6. Add the following line of code in your `AppDelegate.m` under the imports section:
-`#import <dlfcn.h>`
-7. Add the following line of code in your `AppDelegate.m` inside the `application:didFinishLaunchingWithOptions:` method:
-`dlopen("Razorpay.framework/Razorpay", RTLD_LAZY | RTLD_GLOBAL);`

 ## Usage

 Sample code to integrate with Razorpay can be found in